infobloxopen/universal-ddi-ansible/docs/CONTRIBUTING.md

 ansible-test integration
 ```

+- Your PR will be reviewed by repository maintainers.
+During this phase, maintainers may suggest or request changes.
+This feedback might relate to coding standards, functionality issues, or improvements in the logic or structure of the code.
+- It is essential that you actively engage in the discussion of your PR.
+Respond to comments, clarify your choices when asked, and incorporate feedback appropriately.
+- Once maintainers are satisfied with the updated PR and all checks are passed, the maintainer will approve the PR.
 ## Reporting an issue

 - When you find a bug, you can help tremendously by reporting an issue.